 For Nonpublic School Users

 Nonpublic schools are required by law to submit certain information to CEPI.
-Nonpublic schools should designate at least one authorized user (we recommend at least two) for each of the data reporting applications shown below.
-Each user must submit the required security form before access can be granted.
+Nonpublic schools should designate at least one authorized user (we recommend at least two) for each of the data reporting applications below.
+Each user must submit the a signed security form before access can be granted.

 - Nonpublic School Personnel Report: Each year in the fall, nonpublic schools must submit information on all employed and contracted personnel.